KaufmanDeveloper/labyrinth-game/Story/Outline.md

 ### Path 2 - 1 - 2 (Use the last of the core's power to revive the last remaining in the chambers)

-- Remaining survivors with Jem and Grant have to start a new colony (or get brought back to Astra?
+- Remaining survivors with Jem have to start a new colony (or get brought back to Astra?
 Maybe as slaves)

-### Path 2 - 2 (Spare Tara)
+### Path 2 - 2 (Spare Kara)

-- You decide to spare Tara
+- You decide to spare Kara
 - Grant wants to go to the city of (insert name)
 - Tara wants to find out what the earthen symbol means on the sign